sergio-lacerda/MSTest-Unit-Test-Automation-Examples/README.md

 ## Installation

-No additional configuration are necessary.
+No additional configuration is necessary.
 Just clone the solutions and run the tests.